huntdatacenter/docs/docs/do-science/guides/access-guides/reset-vpn.md

 1.1 Your new VPN certificate and VPN profile in a compressed `7z`-file sent over filesender.no

 1.2.
-Your new `VPN passphrase` and your `ZIP file key` sent over Signal.
+Your new `VPN passphrase` and your `7-ZIP file key` sent over Signal.

 :::